yiphei/yif-AI/future_attention_transformer/README.md

 ## Architecture

 At the high-level, the architecture is just the canonical decoder-only transformer but with a modified multi attention head block that also predicts the upper right triangle's output contribution.
-Finally, an attention loss is computed for every predicted attention matrix and that loss is added to the final model loss.
+Finally, an attention loss is computed for every predicted output contribuion and that loss is added to the final model loss.

 ### Multi Attention Head